ADGEfficiency/energy-py-linear/docs/docs/assets/chp.md

-# CHP

-Optimize CHP (combined heat & power) to generate electricity, high & low temperature heat from natural gas using `epl.CHP`:
+The `epl.CHP` (combined heat & power) model can generate electricity, high & low temperature heat from natural gas.

+## Assumptions
-The `epl.CHP` model can be configured with electric, high and low temperature thermal efficiencies.

-This allows modelling both gas engines and gas turbines.
+The `epl.CHP` is configured with electric, high and low temperature thermal efficiencies.
+This allows modelling open cycle generators, gas engines and gas turbines.

 When optimizing, we can use interval data for the high and low temperature loads.

-These thermal loads will be met by gas boilers if the CHP chooses not to generate, or cannot meet thermal demands.
+The high and low temperature loads will be met by gas boilers if the CHP chooses not to generate, or cannot meet thermal demands.
 High temperature heat can be let-down into low temperature heat.

 The `epl.CHP` is allowed to dump both high temperature and low temperature heat.

-The high and low temperature heat demands are supplied alongside the electricity prices when optimizing:
+## Use

+You can optimize a single CHP with `epl.CHP`:

 ```python
 import energypylinear as epl